-Packing and cutting problems belong to the most important topics in operations research, which brought us many decomposition approaches, such as column generation \citep{gomory-1d,gomory-2d}.
+Packing and cutting problems belong to the fundamental topics in operations research, which brought up many decomposition approaches, such as column generation \citep{gomory-1d,gomory-2d}.
 These problems have been extensively studied in the past.
-The recent survey paper by \citet{altogether-survey} serves as an introduction to the two-dimensional problems.
-Surveys of \citet{exact-survey,heur-survey} focus on exact approaches and heuristics, respectively.
+The recent survey paper by \citet{altogether-survey} serves as an overall introduction to the 2D case.
+Surveys by \citet{exact-survey,heur-survey} focus on exact approaches and heuristics, respectively.

 MILP is often an approach of choice to tackle rectangle packing problems.
-Space-indexed (or grid-indexed) models, similar to the time-indexed formulations found in the scheduling domains, were utilized for 2D \citep{space-index-beasley} and 3D \citep{space-indexed-marecek} packing problems.
-These models have a pseudo-polynomial number of variables, but are known to offer good linear relaxation. ``Normal patterns'' and similar concepts were successfully used to reduce the number of variables.
-Polynomial relative position models were described in \citet{relative-container}, and found application in many CP-based approaches \citep{pre-korf,Korf2010}, as well as in this paper.
-Their use in MILP context is problematic due to the necessity to use ``big-M'' to model the or-constraint encoding the relative position between pairs of rectangles.
+Space-indexed (or grid-indexed) models, similar to the time-indexed formulations found in the scheduling domain, were utilized for 2D \citep{space-index-beasley} and 3D \citep{space-indexed-marecek} packing problems.
+These models have a pseudo-polynomial number of variables but are known to offer a good linear relaxation. ``Normal patterns'', a reduced set of relevant packing solutions, were successfully used to reduce the number of variables.
+Polynomial-sized relative-position models were described in \citet{relative-container} and found application in many CP-based approaches \citep{pre-korf,Korf2010}, as well as in this paper.
+Their use in an MILP context is problematic due to the necessity of using ``big-M'' coefficients to encode the relative position constraints between rectangles.